Christopher Walken

 Christopher Walken's Personal Life

-The actor has repeatedly admitted that his off-screen life is very conservative.
+The actor has often said his off-screen life is surprisingly low-key.
 In 1969, he married Georgianne Thon, who was at the time a casting agent and his partner in the musical "West Side Story".
-Since then, despite the paparazzi's efforts, Christopher couldn't be caught up in any affairs or intrigues.
+Since then, despite constant media attention, Christopher has never been linked to any scandals or controversies.

 Christopher Walken and Georgianne Thon in their youth